dyphire/mpv-load-danmaku/README.md

 `script-message load-danmaku input <xml_path>`

-Allows loading of danmaku by passing the path to a given danmaku file (.xm) with a script-message.
+Allows loading of danmaku by passing the path to a given danmaku file (.xml) with a script-message.

 ## Todo